Spooo-ky/how-to/README.md

 All other variables you add by the means of URL Variables will be used in the Personalisation of the content, but will not we incldued in the shared info.

+NOTE: all Flags and Variables should be url encoded.

 # Sample Markup
 To identify variables we enclose them with `{{ }}` so the for the url: